The completed Exam Application form (suggested donation: $25) must be turned in by Tuesday, February 19 at 7:00pm.

 Assessment The promotion exam is a tool to assist participants in their progress as skilled martial artists.
 It is not a competition with other people; it is a learning opportunity in which each individual displays their skills and receives feedback towards continual improvement.
 Sometimes the biggest challenge is just showing up.

 Expectations.
-Lower rank exams emphasize precision of movement and balance; higher rank exams require participants to include the demonstration of adaptability, creativity, and effectiveness.
+Lower rank exams emphasize coordinated movements and balance; intermediate rank exams emphasize greater precision of movement; higher rank exams require participants to include the demonstration of adaptability, creativity, and effectiveness.

 A typical Taekwondo Promotion Exam covers the following five components:

 Basic Movements.
 This includes kicks, strikes, blocks along with other skills such as footwork in various stances (front, back, cat, etc.).

 Forms.
 Demonstrate a sequence of techniques in a pre-arranged order.
 Each rank is required to do specific forms (i.e., the higher the rank, the more forms each person is required to know).

 Breaking.
 Demonstrate power and focus by using techniques to break boards.
 Board breaking is a test of focus and concentration.
 Higher ranks are required to add jumping and spinning breaks.

 Sparring.
 Show skill and understanding of techniques by applying them against an opponent using taekwondo sparring rules.

 Self-Defense.
 Show a few things related to defending yourself against an attack or abuse including using techniques that are "outside the rules".